josmar-crwdstffng/angular/aio/content/guide/built-in-directives.md

 Reference a template input variable, such as `item`, in the following locations:

 *   Within the `ngFor` host element
-*   Within the host element descendants to access the item's properties
+*   Within the host element descendants to access the properties of the item

 The following example references `item` first in an interpolation and then passes in a binding to the `item` property of the `<app-item-detail>` component.